You check your email and you find an “undeliverable email” in your inbox. What the heck is going on? Well, let’s figure that out, shall we?

 - You had a typo in the email address making it incorrect and therefore undeliverable.
 Conducive to dialing a wrong phone number.

-- The person you are emailing actually gave you an incorrect email address (typo) – that happens a lot!
+- The person you are emailing actually gave you an incorrect email address (typo).

 - A spammer used a phony email address when sending to you and your autoresponder message could not respond to the bogus email address.

-- Someone who has your email address on their system has a virus that is propagating itself to old or non-existent email addresses putting your address in the FROM: field.
-This causes undeliverable virus generated emails to be returned to you.
+- Someone who has your email address on their system has a virus that is propagating itself to old or non-existent email addresses by inserting your address in the FROM: field.

 It’s All in the Bounce-back Email